klebgenomics/KlebNNSsero/README.md

 # README

-## Reproducing figures and tables from the paper
+## Figures and tables from the paper

+`figures` and `tables` directories contain all figures and tables from the paper.

+The code to generate these are in the following R markdown files, which draws on functions in `seroepi_functions.R`:

 `DataAnalysis.Rmd` - R code to generate figures and tables based on line-list data